Mahwish-Lia/AI-in-TVET/AI_TVET_l_Final_Assesment_Guideline.md

 ### What You're Creating

-A **Microcredential course** that addresses a specific skill gap in a TVET sector of your choice, thoughtfully integrating AI tools to enhance learning outcomes.
+Select a Curricular Goal from UNESCO's AI Students"s Competency Framework to design a **Microcredential course** that addresses a specific skill gap in a TVET sector of your choice, thoughtfully integrating AI tools to enhance learning outcomes.

 >Deliverable: Liascript markdown files for all learning nuggets.